isomerpages/nyp-sirs/index.md

       alt: Image alt text
   - infopic:
       title: Digital Mentorship Programme (DMP)
-      description: Fast track your e-commerce and social commerce journey
+      description: Fast track your e-commerce and social commerce journey with this personalised mentor-guided programme to help you with the setup and management of your e-commerce and social media platforms.
       url: /digital-programmes/digital-mentorship-programme
       image: /images/images-2021/DigitalProgrammes-DMP-Overview.jpg
       alt: alt text